ACUERDO PARA EL PROCESAMIENTO DE DATOS DEL REINO UNIDO

 8. Data Transfers

-8.1 For the Services, Exporter will transfer Personal Data to be processed by the Importer on computer servers located in the EU.
+8.1 For the Services, unless otherwise specifically instructed by the Exporter, Exporter will transfer Personal Data to be processed by the Importer on computer servers located in the EU.
 The Importer shall not disclose Personal Data received hereunder to a third party or transfer it to a non-EU/European Economic Area (EEA) country without the Exporter’s authorization.
 The Importer shall immediately notify the Exporter of any (planned) permanent or temporary transfers of Personal Data to a country outside of the EU/EAA without an adequate level of protection and shall only perform such a (planned) transfer after obtaining authorization from the Exporter, which may be refused at its own discretion.

 8.2 To the extent that the Exporter or the Importer are relying on a specific statutory mechanism to normalize international data transfers that is subsequently modified, revoke, or held in a court of competent jurisdiction to be invalid, the Exporter and the Importer agree to cooperate in good faith to promptly terminate the transfer or to pursue a suitable alternate mechanism that can lawfully support the transfer.